barc/backbone.giraffe/src/docs/viewBasics.md

 // => detaches any views that get in the way, but does not dispose of them, even if disposeOnDetach is true
 ```

-Here's an abridged UML summary of all those words.
+Here's an abridged UML summary.
 ```uml
 participant Code
 participant MyView